 I guess it’s just something in my personality.
 I guess there’s a certain sense of independence to pursue what I want to pursue, even if sometimes that what I want is not, it’s not that rationale or concrete or specific.
 And becoming an artist it’s not a decision that I’ve made overnight or it’s not something that I knew I wanted to do since I was young.
 Like art was interesting, I have a great interest in art and went to a specialized school and took specialized classes, stuff like that in Taiwan.
 But to pursue it as a career, I think it’s really, since 2015, 2016, I went to art school.
 I have a degree in Studio Arts and I have a Film Production degree.
 Well, it’s a BFA it’s with Concordia.
-It’s slightly particular because usually film production is with the Communications department, but at Concordia university, it’s actually a BFA and it’s the degree I have.
+It’s slightly particular because usually film production is with the Communications department, but at Concordia University in Montreal, it’s actually a BFA and it’s the degree I have.

 I studied art, but yeah, to consider pursuing this career professionally, it’s really, since 2016 that I feel like maybe just as a woman, as a woman of colour who has been through a lot of financial struggles, there’s just like a certain lack of confidence to pursue it and to wear the title of an artist.